jvramirez13/pomodoro-project/README.md

 ### Description

 The Pomodoro Technique is a time management method designed to improve productivity.
 The technique breaks down work into 25-minute intervals with 5-minute breaks in between.
 This web application tool helps users utilize the Pomodoro Technique.
+The application also utilizes a Kanye West Quote API to display on the page everytime a button is clicked.

 ### Features